jicksta/theatre/README.markdown

 * Must maintain Ruby 1.8 and JRuby compatibility
 * Must be Thread-safe
 * Must provide some level of transparency into the events going through it
-* Must be dynamic enough to reallocate the number of handlers based on load
+* Must be dynamic enough to reallocate the number of triggerrs based on load
 * Must help facilitate test-driven development of Actor functionality
 * Must allow external persistence in case of a crash